 Charging stations are a great way to keep all your cords in one spot and out of sight!
 This charging station DIY is a simple project made from a thrifted bread box and the best part is that your charging station ends up looking like decor!

-Not only does this hide all the charging cords, but it also gives us somewhere to set our phones while we’re at home (in the middle of the house so we can still hear them if we get a call) and they don’t distract us from family time!
+Not only does this bread box hide all the charging cords, but it also gives us somewhere to set our phones while we’re at home (in the middle of the house so we can still hear them if we get a call) and they don’t distract us from family time!